Practitioner Trainings Online

 PLEASE NOTE:

 Participating in the one-hour introduction and passing the tech-check is obligatory.
-This introductory session always takes place on Friday from 14:00-15:00 before the training starts on Monday.
+This introductory session always takes place usually on Thursday from 14:00-15:00 before the training starts on Monday.
 If you do not show up for the introduction or do not meet the technical requirements your participation in the online training will be cancelled while you will be charged with the full training fee.

 The participants are activists and staff of non-governmental organisations or initiatives, who promote nonviolence, peace and justice.
 They apply the acquired knowledge in their practical work and share it with others in their own contexts.